fancyyyyy/kid/README.md

 # kid
 6hp trianlge-core vco

 No transistor matching, tune it in the same way as you would every other expo converter of this style.
-There's lots of good info out there on how to tune an analogue oscillator.
+There's lots of info on how to tune an analogue oscillator that's better written than I will ever do.

 Trim the sine by ear, or use a signal analyser to trim out the 3rd harmonic with R27.
 R29 has minimal effect, so don't drive yourself mad with it.